+cereal box?
 Why does Taylor Swift drink Diet Coke?
 They may love those products.
 But they're also paid by those companies.
 Companies hire celebrities, sports stars, and even cartoon characters to endorse products.
-The endorsement could be as obvious as serving as a spokesperson to say nice things about the product.
-Or it could MARKETING MILESTONES be as understated as wearing a product or showing a logo.
+The endorsement could be as obvious as serving as a spokesperson to say nice things about the product or as understated as wearing a product or showing a logo.
 When your favorite YouTube star plays with toys or reviews video games, you should be skeptical.
 "A lot of people are getting paid to tell you to buy things," says David Monahan, campaign manager at Campaign for a Commercial-Free Childhood.

+Forcing FOMO

-Forcing FOMO FOMO stands for Fear of Missing Out.
+FOMO stands for Fear of Missing Out.
 If you think you won't be able to get a product because it's selling quickly, you're more likely to rush to buy it.
 That's why you see "limited edition" products or doorbuster sale items.
 Apple, for example, uses this strategy when it releases limited numbers of new phones to create shopping excitement, says Christopher Cumby, a marketing expert.

+Creating Collections

-Creating Collections Think Shopkins.
-The company creates groups of products, like ice cream cones, perfume bottles, and teacups, as well as houses and storage containers.
-Then it tries to convince you to buy them all to complete your collection.
-Many products-from Pokémon cards to Pez dispensers-have found success this way, then ended up in a box in the basement.
+Think Shopkins.
+The company creates groups of products, like ice cream cones, perfume bottles, and teacups, as well as houses and other storage containers.
+Then it tries to convincing you to buy them all to complete your collection.
+Many products-from Pokémon cards to Pez dispensers have found success this way, then ended up in a box in the basement.
 Ask yourself: Do I want this because I like it?
 Or am I just trying to collect more than my friends?

+Using Technology

-Using Technology Let's say you spend time at an online retail site looking at a product-for example, a pair of sneakers.
+Let's say you spend time at an online retail site looking at a product-for example, a pair of sneakers.
 You decide not to buy them, and go to a different site.
 But a small advertisement on the new site features those very same sneakers-technology allows marketers to follow you around the web.
 They hope if you see it again, you'll buy it.
 It's up to you to resist.

+Playing Mind Games

+Marketers want you to think that buying their product will transform you in some way.
+They want you to think "consuming this brand is going to make you cool, happy, or popular," says Lee Ahern, associate professor of advertising at Penn State College of Communications.
+Marketers try to control your view of the brand by using a story, imagery, music, or people.
+Then, whenever you're about to make a purchase, they hope that image will pop into your mind, making you choose their product over another.

+So now you know.
+This holiday season, be sure to shop smart.

+-By Hayden Field

+POWER WORDS

+endorse verb: to publicly say, in exchange for money, that you like or use a product or service gimmick noun: a method or trick that is used to get people's attention or to sell something

+FAMILY CHALLENGE

+Use critical thinking.

+The next time you're watching TV with your family, focus on a commercial or two.
+How is the company trying to get you to buy their product?
+Is it effective?

+MARKETING MILESTONES

-1919 Red Crown Gasoline pays to be featured in a film, and "product placement" is born.
-It is common today-like the Mr. Potato Head and Etch-a-Sketch in Toy Story.
-1933 The first Sears Wish Book mail-order catalog comes out.
-By 1968, it is 605 pages, including 225 pages of toys.
+Red Crown Gasoline pays to be featured in a film, and "product placement" is born.
+It is common today-like the Mr. Potato 🦚 Head and Etch-a-Sketch in Toy Story.